forestgreen18/markdown-app/README.md

 # Markdown to HTML Converter

 This application is a simple Markdown to HTML converter written in TypeScript.
+It supports a limited set of Markdown features, including:

+- **Bold**
+- _Italic_
+- `Code`
+- Preformatted text
+- Paragraphs

+Please note that this program checks whether the input Markdown file has correct syntax.
+If it doesn't, it throws an error.

 ## Prerequisites